decatorevista/storytelling/about.md

 ### Who is responsible?

 The conference is hosted by [Decât o Revistă](http://www.decatorevista.ro), a Romanian quarterly journal of groundbreaking nonfiction.
-It was made possible with support from [a host of partners and sponsors]({{ site.base_url }}partners.html).
+It was made possible with support from [a host of sponsors and supporters]({{ site.base_url }}partners.html).

 ### Who is speaking?